arthurtlima/won-games-client/README.md

 ## 💻 About the project

 <p>The project is an e-commerce platform for games, encompassing payment processing and customer accounts.
-Customers can search, filter, add items to the cart, and purchase their favorite games.
+Users can create an account, search and filter games, add items to the cart, and purchase their favorite games.
+They can also create a wishlist.

-The store's products will be managed using Strapi headless CMS, and the payment processing will be handled through Stripe.</p>
+The store's products and user accounts will be managed through the Strapi headless CMS, and payment processing will be handled via Stripe.</p>

 ## 🎨 Layout